Dark sector searches with high-intensity positron beams in the CERN North Area: Positron beams in the CERN North area

-A much lower content of hadron can be obtained by using so-called ``separated beams".
-In this scheme, the unseparated beam obtained after the proton-on-target collisions is deflected by a bending magnet B1 towards a dump to eliminate all the charged secondaries.
-The photon component of the neutral beam is converted downstream the dump into $e^+e^-$ pairs by a photon converter.
-These beams have typically a much lower intensity due to the small acceptance of the TAX holes and efficiency of the conversion target with respect to unseparated ones.
-In separated positive beams the hadron contamination is dominated by the protons from $\Lambda\to p\pi^-$ decays.
-According to~\cite{Andreev:2023xmj}, the hadron contamination in a 75 GeV positive separated beam is $\sim$1\% in the H4 beam line.
-Unfortunately, the value grows very rapidly with the beam energy reaching 100\% at 150 GeV, strongly limiting the advantage of using positron-on-target technique in the NA64 experiment.
-Both schemes can be implemented in the first Achromat region of the K12 beam line as shown in Fig. \ref{fig:BeamTypes}, on the right.
+A much lower content of hadrons can be obtained by using ``separated beams" from photon conversion.
+In this scheme, the unseparated beam obtained after the proton-on-target collisions is deflected by a bending magnet B1 towards a dump, to eliminate all the charged secondaries.
+The photon component of the neutral beam, after crossing the dump hole, is converted into $e^+e^-$ pairs by a photon converter.
+This solution provides somewhat lower intensity due the efficiency of the conversion target.
+In positron beams from photon conversion the hadron contamination is dominated by the protons from $\Lambda\to p\pi^-$ and pions from $K_S$ decays.
+According to~\cite{Andreev:2023xmj}, the hadron contamination at 75 GeV positron beam is $\sim$1\% in the H4 beam line.
+Unfortunately, the value grows rapidly with the beam energy reaching $\sim$100\% for energy above 150 GeV~\cite{Andreev:2023xmj}, limiting the advantage of using positron-on-target technique in the CERN NA64 experiment.